-The following are resources to strengthen Equity, Diversity, and Inclusion (EDI) efforts to expand opportunities and diversity.
+The following are resources to strengthen Equity, Diversity, and Inclusion (EDI) efforts to expand opportunities and diversity in our profession.

 AIA Virginia Diversity Statement